Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

 Let $\CCC$ be an admissible covariance matrix.
 As will be explained in \remref{rem:equal_det}, we can assume without loss of generality that \mbox{$\Capacity{1}=\cdots=\Capacity{K}$}.
 The following scheme achieves the rate $\Capacity{i}$.
-Therefore, the multicast capacity \eqref{eq:MIMO_BC_capacity} can be achieved by an appropriate choice of the matrix $\CCC$.
+Therefore, the common-message BC capacity \eqref{eq:MIMO_BC_capacity} can be achieved by an appropriate choice of the matrix $\CCC$.

 Applying Definitions \ref{def:augmented} and \ref{def:canonical} we define